Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - Supports four ground materials: organic, mech, danger, and no sound
 - Supports four movement states: light walk (walkLight), heavy walk (walkHeavy), light run (runLight), and heavy run (runHeavy)
 - The system automatically selects the corresponding sound tag based on the character's `footStepMaterialType` and `FootStepTypes`
+- **Sound Interrupt Mechanism**: Footsteps have their own independent interrupt group, newly played footsteps will interrupt footsteps playing in the same group
 - If the model doesn't have footstep sounds configured for the corresponding material and state, vanilla footstep sounds will be used

 #### Search Discovery Trigger